Munawwar/http-snapshotter/README.md

 Tip: When you do `SNAPSHOT=update` to create snapshots, run it against a single test, so you know what exact snapshots that one test created/updated.

-Finally after getting all your tests to use snapshots, run your test runner against all your tests and then take a look at `<snapshots directory>/unused-snapshots.log` file to see which snapshot files haven't been used by your final test suite.
+Once you are done writing your tests, run your test runner on all your tests and then take a look at `<snapshots directory>/unused-snapshots.log` file to see which snapshot files haven't been used by your final test suite.
 You can delete unused snapshot files.

 The tests of this library uses this library itself, check the `tests/` directory and try the tests `npm ci; npm test`.

 ## About snapshot files and its names

 A snapshot file name uniquely identifies a request.
-By default it is a combination of HTTP method + URL + body that makes a request unique.
+By default it is a combination of HTTP method + URL + body that makes a request unique (headers are ignored).
-A SHA256 hash of concatenated HTTP method + URL + body makes the file name suffix.
+For example, take the filename `get-xkcd-com-info-0-arAlFb5gfcr9aCN.json` - The prefix `get-xkcd-com-info-0` is added just for readability, and the suffix `arAlFb5gfcr9aCN` is a SHA256 hash of concatenated HTTP method + URL + body string that makes the file name unique.

-However you may want to specially handle some requests. e.g. DynamoDB calls also need the `x-amz-target` header to uniquely identify the request, because every call is a POST call with DynamoDB.
+However you may want to specially handle some requests. e.g. DynamoDB calls also need the `x-amz-target` header to uniquely identify the request, because the header affects the response data.
 You can add logic to create better snapshot files for this case:

 ```js
 import {